bhushanyadav07/bhushanyadav07/README.md

 <img align="right" src="https://github.com/bhushanyadav07/bhushanyadav07/blob/master/developer1111.gif" alt="Coder GIF" width="420" height="330">

 ## Hi there 👋,
-I am Bhushan Yadav interested in working on Machine Learning based research projects which involves creating intelligent systems which are capable of taking decisions and reducing human effort through automation by, learning and extracting valuable insights from data-sets.
-My current goal is to acquire skill-sets required by Data Scientists through self-study, R&D projects and industry exposure, and subsequently pursue my research interests, innovate with new ideas, develop intelligent solutions and contribute to the field of Artificial Intelligence.
+I am Bhushan Yadav interested in working on Machine Learning based research projects which involves creating intelligent systems which are capable of taking decisions and reducing human effort through automation by, learning and extracting valuable insights from data-sets and also love to develop interesting hybrid apps using react native .
+My current goal is to acquire skill-sets required for developemen through self-study, R&D projects and industry exposure, and subsequently pursue my interests, innovate with new ideas, develop intelligent solutions and contribute to the field of Artificial Intelligence/open source.

 💻 **Things I love**
 - Coding
 - Mean Stack Developer ✍️
-- Research & Development
+- React Native
 - Data Science

 🛠**Tech Stack**